gnemtsov/jest-snapshots-book/README.md

 ]
 ```

-To enable verbose mode of the reporter pass "verbose": true as additional parameter when initializing the reporter:
+To enable verbose mode of the reporter pass `"verbose": true` as an additional parameter when initializing the reporter:
 ```
 "reporters": [
     "default",